 Catch up on the best country houses for sale this week that have come to the market via Country Life.

-If you fancy getting away from it all — REALLY getting away from it all – our selection has spots across the
+If you fancy getting away from it all — REALLY getting away from it all – our selection of houses in the